Mohi-men/Mohi-men/README.md

 <!-- ![short bio](me.png) -->

-I am Md.
-Mohimen Molla 😃 from Dhaka, Bangladesh.
+I am **Md.
+Mohimen Molla** 😃 from Dhaka, Bangladesh.
 I am a passionate problem solver.
-I'm inertested to build my professional career as a .NET backend developer.
+As a **.NET backend developer**, I want to advance my professional career.
 I love to explore and learn about new things.

 ## 👯 Summary